Copper Canyon: Mexico travel guide

 It’s also possible to drive to many of the different stops, such as Creel and Divisadero, albeit it will be a little more difficult.
 You will also need a special permit before accessing the region.

-Even if you decided to drive, which of course is possible and, in some instances, more preferable, we recommend going with a private tour to the regions of Guachochi and Basaseachi National Park.
+Even if you decided to drive, which, of course, is possible and, in some instances, preferable, I recommend going with a private tour to the regions of Guachochi and Basaseachi National Park.

 As well as making the trip easier logistically, you’ll have access to the indigenous Rarámuri people and learn more about their way of life.